w3f-community/asylum-item-nft/docs/items-metadata-standard.md

 }
 ```

-Metadata of interpretations with `pixel-styled` tag:
+Metadata of interpretations with `pixeled` tag:
 ```json
 {
   "description": "....",